Energy Efficiency Maximization of Massive MIMO Communications With Dynamic Metasurface Antennas: Introduction

-The rest of the paper is organized as follows: \secref{sec:system model} illustrates the DMAs input-output relationship and the channel model. \secref{sec:EE Optimization with Instantaneous CSIT} and \secref{sec:EE Optimization with Statistical CSI} investigate the considered EE maximization problem of the DMAs-assisted MIMO uplink communications with instantaneous and statistical CSI, respectively. \secref{sec:numerical_result} provides our simulation results.
+The rest of the paper is organized as follows: \secref{sec:system model} illustrates the DMA input-output relationship and the channel model. \secref{sec:EE Optimization with Instantaneous CSIT} and \secref{sec:EE Optimization with Statistical CSI} investigate the considered EE maximization problem of the DMA-assisted MIMO uplink communications with instantaneous and statistical CSI, respectively. \secref{sec:numerical_result} provides our simulation results.
 Finally, \secref{sec:conclusion} concludes this paper.

-The notations used throughout the paper are defined as follows.
-Boldface lower-case letters denote column vectors, e.g., $\bx$, and $\bx_i$ denotes $i$th entry of vector $\bx$; Boldface upper-case letters denote matrices, e.g., $\bM$, and $(\bM)_{i,j}$ denotes the $(i,j)$th entry of $\bM$; The notation $\bzero$ denotes a zero vector or matrix, and $\bM \succeq \bzero$ denotes a positive semi-definite matrix; The notations $\cX $, $\C$, and $\R$ denote sets, sets of complex numbers, and sets of real numbers, respectively; The superscripts $(\cdot)^{-1}$, $(\cdot)^H$, and $(\cdot)^T$ represent the matrix inverse, conjugate-transpose, and transpose, respectively; The operators $\tr{\cdot}$, $\expect{\cdot}$, $\diag{\cdot}$, and $|\bM|$ represent matrix trace, expectation, diagonalization, and determinant of matrix $\bM$, respectively; The operator $\operatorname{Re}\left( \cdot \right)$ means to obtain the real part of the input, and the operator $||\cdot||_{\text{F}}$ means to obtain Frobenius norm of the input; The operator $\odot$ denotes Hadamard product; The notations $\jmath$ and $\cO$ denote the imaginary unit and computational complexity, respectively.
+The notations used throughout the paper are defined as follows: Boldface lower-case letters denote column vectors, e.g., $\bx$, and boldface upper-case letters denote matrices, e.g., $\bM$.
+The notation $\bzero$ denotes a zero vector or matrix, and $\bM \succeq \bzero$ denotes a positive semi-definite matrix.
+The notations $\cX $, $\C$, and $\R$ denote sets, sets of complex numbers, and sets of real numbers, respectively.
+The superscripts $(\cdot)^{-1}$, $(\cdot)^H$, $(\cdot)^T$, and $(\cdot)^*$ represent the matrix inverse, conjugate-transpose, transpose, and conjugate, respectively.
+The operators $\tr{\cdot}$, $\expect{\cdot}$, $\diag{\cdot}$, and $|\bM|$ represent matrix trace, expectation, diagonalization, and determinant of matrix $\bM$, respectively.
+The operator $\operatorname{Re}\left( \cdot \right)$ means the real part of the input, and the operator $||\cdot||_{\text{F}}$ means the Frobenius norm of the input.
+The operator $\odot$ denotes Hadamard product.
+The notations $\jmath$ and $\cO$ denote the imaginary unit and computational complexity, respectively.